-The field equations are correctly stated in~\cite{Harko:2011kv} in terms of a function that depends on the variation of matter Lagrangian, see also~\cite{Haghani:2023uad}.
+The trace of the energy-momentum tensor is itself a function of not only the Lagrangian, but also its variations with respect to the metric.
+The field equations are correctly stated in~\cite{Harko:2011kv} in terms of a function that depends on the variation of matter Lagrangian; see also~\cite{Haghani:2023uad}.
 However, when applied to a perfect fluid, the situation is rather delicate when using $-\rho\sqrt{-g}$ or $p\sqrt{g}$ as the fluid Lagrangian.
-Specifically, one has to be careful with the derived quantity, either the density or the pressure, in order to arrive at the correct field equations when non-minimal couplings are considered.
+Specifically, one has to be careful with the derived quantity, either the density or the pressure, in order to arrive at the correct field equations when nonminimal couplings are considered.

 When working with relativistic perfect fluids, one notices that there is no unique definition of the matter Lagrangian.
 Several approaches have been shown to lead to the expected energy-momentum tensor of the fluid.
-The energy-momentum tensor of a relativistic perfect fluid is characterized by the unit four-velocity vector of the flow $U^\nu$, the energy density $\rho$ and pressure $p$, and is given by
+The energy-momentum tensor of a relativistic perfect fluid is characterized by the unit four-velocity vector of the flow $U^\nu$, the energy density $\rho$, and pressure $p$ and is given by